 Highway 24 is the main road in the Capitol Reef that runs east to west.
 Although it is about 16 miles long, it definitely feels a lot longer mostly because of the awesome scenery along the way.

 If you are driving from the east you will first see massive red walls with cliffs and star drop-offs.
 When you pass Capitol Reef Visitor Center, and arrive in Torrey, the scenery will give way to sprawling mesas with quirky rock formations and high desert vegetation.

 Exploring Waterpocket Fold, the ancient geologic formation, is one of the best under-the-radar things to do in Capitol Reef National Park.

-One of best things about this scenic drive is the variety of cool slot canyons along the way some of which are very easy to reach such as Surprise Canyon and Headquarters Canyon.
+The drive boasts variety of cool slot canyons along the way some of which are very easy to reach such as Surprise Canyon and Headquarters Canyon.

-In case you decide to drive the entire loop, you will arrive at Burr Trail Road with a series of switchbacks leading to incredible overviews.
-I particularly recommend taking a hike to Strike Valley overlook from where you can enjoy panoramic views of the area.
+If you drive the entire loop, you will arrive at Burr Trail Road with a series of switchbacks leading to incredible overviews.
+I recommend taking a hike to Strike Valley overlook from where you can enjoy panoramic views of the area.

 This is by far one of the most remote areas of the Capitol Reef National Park, where very few visitors go and it makes for one of the most wonderful experiences as you will have most of the trails to yourself.

 If you plan on spending your day in this part of the park, bring plenty of water, snacks and a map.